Soapy7261/yolks/README.md

 I have also added the eggs i made [here](/eggs) if you're interested, its kinda hacky but hey, it works!

+### Lavalink

+- `lavalink` Lavalink, based off eclipse-temurin 17 (alpine), downloads the latest lavalink jar and runs it (i should probably change how it downloads but it works for me), also downloads an application.yml from [here](https://github.com/lavalink-devs/Lavalink/blob/master/LavalinkServer/application.yml.example) if you do not have one.

 # Original about me

 # Yolks